netsparse/main-site/index.md

 ---

 ## About
-Originally from West Texas, I've had a huge interest in computers, the internet, building things, and learning, since I was a kid.
+I've had a huge interest in computers, the internet, building things, and learning, since I was a kid.

 Having grown up with limited access to the web, I was always astounded by computers, what they could do, and also what we could do with them.